zeekwired/Project-2/README.md

            0       0.82      0.88      0.85        98
            1       0.90      0.86      0.88       132

-This model resulted in the highest scores for the models chosen for this analysis.
-It has a common testing score with KNN and Logistic Regression.
+The LogisticRegression model resulted in the highest scores for the models chosen for this analysis.
+It has a higher testing score with DecisionTreeClassifier and RandomForestClassifier.
 It has the highest precision score than the other models.
-However, it is beaten by Logistic Regression within the f1-score.

 ![Log.png](Log.png)